Our top pick for

 TTM: trailing 12 months

-While Norbord's payout ratio might seem fairly standard, it's worth remembering that Norbord may be investing much of the rest of its net profits in future growth.
+While Norbord's payout ratio might seem low, this can signify that Norbord is investing more in its future growth.

 Norbord's most recent dividend payout was on 21 December 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 30 November 2020 (the "ex-dividend date").